Shaving or skiving leather

 The leather has to reach the desired thickness in the tannery.
 To achieve this, the skin is first split on the splitting machine.
 Next a shaving machine, comprising knives arranged in a spiral formation, shaves the flesh side of the leather until the appropriate thickness is obtained.
 The fibres are cut to an even thickness.
+When shaving, the leather must contain residual moisture so that the shaving is even.
+The water content in each skin and across all skins must be the same in order to achieve equally good results.
+The process of shaving is also called "skiving".

 The shaved leather fibres are then pressed and undergo a waste treatment process e.g. incineration.
 In some cases, shaved leather fibres are also used to produce bonded leather.